Ballpark: Retro-classic ballparks

 Camden Yards started the nostalgic craze with a smaller, red brick and forest green stadium.

 HOK Sport, now known as Populous, designed Sahlen Field in Buffalo to attract a major league franchise to the city.
 The stadium opened in 1988 as home of the Buffalo Bisons, but was passed over in the 1993 Major League Baseball expansion (Sahlen Field was eventually used as a temporary MLB facility by the Toronto Blue Jays in the 2020 season and 2021 season due to Canada's travel restrictions following the outbreak of COVID-19).
 HOK Sport would take what they learned in Buffalo about styling a retro-classic ballpark, or retro/jewel box ballpark, to their major league project in Baltimore.

-In 1992, Oriole Park at Camden Yards opened in Baltimore in a similar style and colour to a jewel box park, but with more features and accommodations.
+In 1992, Oriole Park at Camden Yards opened in Baltimore in a similar style and color to a jewel box park, but with more features and accommodations.
 The ballpark also has a modern, stepped-deck layout, columns removed, and fencing changed.

 Since Camden Yards opened, two-thirds of all major league teams have opened new ballparks, each of which contain unique features.
 The most important feature was that they were built primarily for baseball, although these venues have also hosted football, soccer and ice hockey games.
 Turner Field was originally constructed as Centennial Olympic Stadium for the 1996 Summer Olympics and was retrofitted to baseball the following year.

 Rate Field was the last modern park built in 1991 and was viewed as obsolete a year after opening.
-The White Sox responded with a series of retro-classic style renovations, such as roofing changes, asymmetrical fencing. and a dark green colour scheme.
+The White Sox responded with a series of retro-classic style renovations, such as roofing changes, asymmetrical fencing, and a dark green color scheme.
 Upper deck seating was also reduced to eliminate less purchased seating locations.

 The most recent retro-classic ballparks were built in New York City.
 Queens' Citi Field is modeled after Ebbets Field, and the Bronx's Yankee Stadium is modeled after the pre-renovation "House that Ruth Built".
 Both parks opened in 2009.

 Teams are now trending away from the retro-classic look and are instead building retro-modern and contemporary ballparks.
 Turner Field was the first retro-classic park replaced, as the Atlanta Braves moved to Truist Park in 2017, while the Texas Rangers moved from Globe Life Park in Arlington to the retractable-roof Globe Life Field in 2020.
 Rate Field is planned to be replaced with a new ballpark in the near future.